pyjarrett/calendon/py/README.md

 ## Modes

-Hammer may be run from a shell like many tools which have subcommands and related arguments and options:
+The helper tool may be run from a shell like many tools which have subcommands and related arguments and options:

-`py/hammer.py command [arg1] [args2] ...`
+`py/crank.py command [arg1] [args2] ...`

-Hammer may also be run in an interactive mode, by simply not providing a command to run.
+Crank may also be run in an interactive mode, by simply not providing a command to run.
 This allows team members to maintain their build and run environment between commands.

-## Hammer arguments
+## Crank arguments

 `--knell-home DIR` - Root directory of the Knell project.
 This will override the environment variable `KNELL_HOME` if used.